-SQL Server Native Client, also known as SNAC or SQLNCLI, is used to refer to the ODBC and OLE DB drivers for SQL Server, prior to SQL Server 2022 (16.x).
+SQL Server Native Client, also known as SNAC or SQLNCLI, refers to the ODBC and OLE DB drivers for SQL Server, prior to SQL Server 2022 (16.x).

 Information on the SQL Server Native Client features released with SQL Server 2012 (11.x), the last available version of SQL Server native Client:

 - SQL Server Native Client Support for LocalDB

 - Metadata Discovery

 - UTF-16 Support in SQL Server Native Client 11.0

 - SQL Server Native Client Support for High Availability, Disaster Recovery